Monthly Archives: February 2014

 Don’t be afraid of the other person because she is different from you.
 Differences are that which we have most in common.

-your kosher lifestyle blog - new post every Monday.
+this is where I ramble - new post every Monday.
 Or whenever it happens.

 Piping hot ideas served on a bed of hummus.